Living With Water aims to help build understanding across Hull and the East Riding about the threats and opportunities water brings to our region.

 Showcasing our place

 Shining a light on Hull and the East Riding as a thriving place to live, work and visit.
-We celebrate the region’s rich maritime heritage and connections with the water that surrounds us – from the North Sea, to the River Humber and the River Hull.
+We celebrate the region’s rich maritime heritage and connections with the water that surrounds us – from the North Sea, to the Humber Estuary and the River Hull.

 Driving sustainable solutions